yegor256/blog/_drafts/_nice.md

 [punish]({% pst 2016/jan/2016-01-05-how-to-punish-employees %})
 your employees, how your relationship with partners are [structured]({% pst 2016/may/2016-05-17-convertible-notes %}), etc.
-This document or a set of documents will be more important for you than any particular person or situation.
+This document, or set of documents, will be more important for you than any particular person or situation.
 You will feel much more guilt for disobeying the rules than for making someone unhappy.